tspascoal/whack-a-branch/README.md

 # whack-a-branch

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Play [whack a mole](https://en.wikipedia.org/wiki/Whac-A-Mole) with branches.

-Automatically delete branches that do not meet your criteria as soon as they are pushed.
+> A solution to delete branches that do not meet your defined criteria in terms of naming.

+It has two different implementations:

+- A [GitHub App](#Application) built with [Probot](https://github.com/probot/probot) this solution works in real time and deletes the branches as soon as they are pushed.
+- A GitHub [action](#Action) to be used in a workflow to delete the branches on an [event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) of your choice, but most likely on a [scheduled](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) basis.

 You can specify the (with patterns) the branches that you want to keep and the ones you want to delete.

-> **Note:** This app is a _sample_ and you should run at your own risk, since deleting branches is a desctructive action that cannot be undone.
+> **Note:** This is a _sample_ and you should run at your own risk, since deleting branches is a desctructive action that cannot be undone.

 ## Application

 ### Setup

 In the `app` directory:

 ```sh
 # Install dependencies
 npm install